George-Lobo/quant/README.md

 # quant

 Building a platform for quant trading from scratch.
 Initial focus on Statistical Arbitrage using prices and relative returns.
+GetStockData.py should contain the bulk of the work so far.

 TO DOs: